arelyalc/machineLearningLabs/README.md

-# machineLearningLabs
+# Machine Learning Labs
-temp repo for labs to come
+A home for our precious labs.